 Tax Fees.
 Tax fees included tax compliance, tax advice and tax planning fees.

 All Other Fees.
 All other fees include any fees billed that are not audit, audit related, or tax fees.

-All fees described above were pre-approved by the Audit Committee or the Board of Directors, prior to the creation of the Audit Committee.
+All fees described above were pre-approved by the Audit Committee.

 Pre-Approval Policies and Procedures